Michcioperz/falsehoods/README.markdown

  - it should always exit with non-zero code (preferably 1)
  - it shouldn't print anything
  - it should be smol
+ - it should be a binary, not a script, and preferably static

 Some would say this is a flawed approach to cute, but I have heard since like forever that tall men are naturally drawn to short women yadda